 The information is delivered to you via a friendly app which is free to download from the app store.

 No!
 Once you’ve paid the upfront cost, you will have access to all of Verv’s amazing features which will continue to develop and be updated via over the air software updates.

 Verv is currently being sold in the UK and Ireland, with roll-out to Europe expected in 2018.
 Verv is currently compatible with single-phase electric power, with three-phase compatibility coming in the future.

 Verv will work with both smart and non-smart appliances and no smart plugs are needed.

 Yes, Verv is a smart home product that operates independently from any energy suppliers.

-Verv is currently compatible with Android and iOS tablets, with smartphone compatibility coming soon.
+Verv is currently compatible with iPhones, iPads and Android tablets and smartphones.

 – The Verv app is available on the iOS app store and Google Play.

 Verv focuses on saving you money and helping you to keep your appliances healthy.
 With this in mind, Verv is trying to change your usage behaviour with appliances that consume the greatest amount of energy that will have a positive effect on your energy bills.
 At this stage, Verv won’t capture information on appliances that draw a tiny amount of energy such as phone chargers or radios.
 It will immediately give you information on the key appliances known to draw the most electricity in the average home.
 As we develop Verv, the list of appliances will expand.